DraSantander/Docking/README.md

 Clean the Structure:

-Remove water molecules and any unwanted heteroatoms (e.g., solvents, ions) that are not part of the binding site.
+Remove extrinsic water molecules and any unwanted heteroatoms (e.g., solvents, ions) that are not part of the binding site.
 Select them, then go to Actions > Atoms/Bonds > Delete.

+in ADT (AutoDock tools)

 Add Hydrogens: Docking simulations require correct protonation states.
-Go to Tools > Structure Editing > AddH to add hydrogen atoms.
+Edit > Hydrogens > Add.

-Add Charges: Go to Tools > Structure Editing > Add Charge.
-Use the AMBER ff14SB force field or a similar default option.
+Add Charges: Edit > Charges >  Use the Kollman force field or a similar default option.

+Save the Prepared Protein:

+Save the cleaned protein as a .pdbqt file (e.g., protein_clean.pdbqt).

+Crucial Conversion: Just like the ligand, the protein must be converted to .pdbqt format.

 Define the Binding Site (Save the Box): You need to identify the residues that form the binding pocket.
 Often, this is known from literature or by locating a co-crystallized native ligand.

-Save the Prepared Protein:

-Save the cleaned protein as a .pdb file (e.g., protein_clean.pdb).

-Crucial Conversion: Just like the ligand, the protein must be converted to .pdbqt format.
-This can be done with Open Babel or, more reliably for proteins, with MGLTools (prepare_receptor4.py script).

-bash
-python2 /path/to/mgltools/bin/prepare_receptor4.py -r protein_clean.pdb -o protein.pdbqt
-This step adds atom types and Gasteiger charges required by AutoDock Vina.

 Next Steps: Running AutoDock Vina
 After preparing both files (protein.pdbqt and ligand.pdbqt), the next steps are: